satyajit09/Habit-Tracker/README.md

 # Habit-Tracker
-Web application that tracks your habits
+A web application that tracks your habits